Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Introduction

-Below we shall provide a few examples where some components in the finite sum may be nonconvex.
-Consider for instance the {\it nonconvex support vector machine} \cite{Mason-2000-Boosting, Wang-2017-Stochastic}, where the objective function takes the form of
+Below we shall provide some examples where certain components in the finite sum may be nonconvex.
+Consider for instance the \textit{nonconvex support vector machine} \citep{Mason-2000-Boosting, Wang-2017-Stochastic}, where the objective function takes the form of

 which is an instance of \eqref{Prob:main} with

 Indeed, for some choice of $\lambda>0$, the objective is convex but a few component functions may be nonconvex.